ahmgeek/eve/README.md

 TODO: Write usage instructions here

+### Asana
+Asana client doesn't produce the token for us like GH, so, basically head to Asana web app
+* then profile settings
+* apps
+* `manage developer apps` at the bottom of the pop-up
+* at `PERSONAL ACCESS TOKENS` section press: Create New Personal Access Token
+* type: "Eve".
+* Press create.

+Copy your token and save it in your preferable thingy.

+Head to your shell and paste this command and runt it, `HINT` replace `<token>` with Asana Token:

+`$echo "<token>" > ~/.eve_as`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.